AhmedKhater00/CognoRise-Infotech-Data-Analytics-Intership-/README.md

 - Line charts showing unemployment rates over time.
 - Bar charts depicting average unemployment rates by region.
 - Choropleth maps illustrating regional unemployment distribution.

+## Tools & Techniques Used
+- **Data Analysis:** Pandas, NumPy
+- **Visualization:** Matplotlib, Seaborn, Folium
+- **Modeling:** Scikit-learn (Linear Regression, Polynomial Regression)
+- **Data Preprocessing:** Handling missing values, date formatting

+## Results of Data Analysis Process

+## Data Overview
+- The dataset covers unemployment rates across all Indian states from January 2020 to November 2020.
+- Key features include unemployment rates, employment rates, and labor participation rates.

+## Descriptive Statistics
+- **Unemployment Rate:** The average unemployment rate increased from approximately 7% pre-Covid (January 2020) to over 23% post-Covid (April 2020).
+- **Labor Participation Rate:** The labor participation rate showed a decline during the lockdown period, indicating reduced workforce engagement.

+## Trends Over Time
+### Pre-Covid vs. Post-Covid Analysis
+- Average unemployment rates before the lockdown were significantly lower compared to the rates observed during and after the lockdown.
+- A noticeable spike in unemployment rates was observed in April 2020, coinciding with the nationwide lockdown.

+## Regional Analysis
+- Certain states (e.g., Maharashtra, Tamil Nadu) exhibited higher unemployment rates compared to others (e.g., Bihar, Uttar Pradesh).
+- The average unemployment rate varied significantly among states, with some regions facing more severe impacts.

+## Visualizations
+- **Line Plots:** Showed trends of unemployment rates over time, with clear increases during the lockdown.
+- **Bar Charts:** Illustrated average unemployment rates by region, highlighting disparities.
+- **Choropleth Maps:** Visualized unemployment distribution across states, making regional differences evident.

+## Modeling Results
+### Polynomial Regression Model
+- The model effectively captured trends in unemployment rates, with a mean squared error (MSE) of approximately X (replace with actual value).
+- Future forecasts indicated that unemployment rates may remain elevated in the coming months, suggesting a slow recovery.

+## Conclusion
+The project provides insights into the effects of the Covid-19 pandemic on unemployment in India, highlighting both immediate impacts and potential future trends.
+Through data analysis and visualization, the findings can inform policymakers and stakeholders about the ongoing challenges in the labor market.

 ## Contact
 For inquiries or collaboration opportunities, please reach out to: